-Fresh Oysters on the Half Shell with MignonetteFeatured by Spring Street Winery in the Gold Wine Club.
+Fresh Oysters on the Half Shell with MignonetteA featured Wine Club recipe for Spring Street Winery.

 Taste the lively acidity of a Chenin Blanc from your wine deliveries as it interacts wonderfully with the mineral aspects of the oysters and the tart/sweet aspects of the mignonette.Yield: 2